pakhowong/COMP2113_Text-Based-Game/README.md

 ### Basic Game Rules
 - Control the movement of the character using "W" (Up), "A" (Left), "S" (Down) and "D" (Right).
 - You can only walk along safe paths represented by "0" and you cannot walk through obstacles and walls represented by "X".
-- Treasures are scattered across the dugeon and are marked by "T".
+- Treasures are scattered across the dungeon and are marked by "T".
 Walk near to collect them for bonus points.
 - Monsters are randomly scattered across the dungeon and they will be roaming freely.
 Avoid them or fight them depending on your choice.
+- If you're thinking of fighting off the monsters, collect the weapons along your path.
+They are scattered around and are marked "W".
+Walk near to collect them.
-- When you encountered a monster (represented by "m"), you will be directed to a "battle stage" where you will fight the monster using "Paper-Scissors-Stone" mechanism (represented by "1", "2" and "3" respectively).
+- When you encounter a monster (represented by "m"), you will be directed to a "battle stage" where you will fight the monster using "Paper-Scissors-Stone" mechanism (represented by "1", "2" and "3" respectively).
 The monster will be defeated and disappear if you beat them, and you will return back to the original stage
-- After avoiding or defeating all monsters, a final boss (represented by "B") will be located right before the the goal.
-Similar to other monsters, you will have to defeat it before reaching the goal and win the game.
+- A final boss (represented by "B") is located right before the the goal and will be waiting for you.
+Unlike other monsters you could choose to avoid, you will have to defeat this one in order to reach the goal and win the game.
-- If you are defeated by the monsters unfortunately, you lose.
+- If you are defeated by the monsters, unfortunately, you lose.
 - You can save the current progress of the game by pressing "S" or load any saved progress by pressing "L" on your keyboard.

 ### Technical Features and Functions